-

 Deca’le is a show for all ages that celebrates the rich repertoire of Ohad Naharin and Batsheva Dance Company, and is based on Naharin’s DecaDance.
 The audience is invited to step into the company’s playground and get to know iconic moments from Naharin’s works.

-A unique and thrilling experience that awaken the senses, expands the heart, and moves the body.
+A unique and thrilling experience that awakens the senses, expands the heart, and moves the body.
 For grownups and little ones alike.

 - The list of works is subject to changes